Essentials of winter care help to protect and pamper care and maintenance.

 After trying all the rest I now have found the best foot cream in Gold Bond Softening Foot Cream.

 For roughly (ha!) $6 you too can crack the code of dry, cracked feet.

 Night of Olay Firming Cream is both my night and day cream.
 It’s that good.

-Burt’s Bees Beeswax Lip Balm with Vitamin E and Peppermint is a year round must have for chapped, dry lips.
+Burt’s Bees Beeswax Lip Balm is a year round must have for chapped, dry lips.